Successful Strategy Execution Is Not the Norm

 Once your strategic direction is clear enough to act, it is time to actively engage and involve your key stakeholders.
 We used to think that a strategy was ready to be successfully executed once the executive team was all on the same page.
 Boy, have we been proven wrong.

-In other words, the most successful strategy execution leaders do not overlook the importance of harnessing both the hearts and minds of the workforce they rely upon to make the plans a reality.
+In other words, the most successful strategy execution does not overlook the importance of harnessing both the hearts and minds of the workforce they rely upon to make the plans a reality.
 To succeed at executing your strategy, you need employees to jump in with both feet.
 Too many executives wait until everything is fully baked before actively involving their employees.

 How to Capture Hearts and Minds